 In addition to these favorite places of mine, there is one elaborately decorated British Pub, a classic Turkish cafe named Demlik Cafe, a truck converted into a nostalgic Coca-Cola Truck Snackbar, and Cafe Du Levant (Paris Brasserie) are inside the museum too.

-Rahmi Koc Museum entrance fee is 300 Turkish Lira for adults as of 2023.
-Discounted tickets for children and students are 150 Turkish Liras.
+Rahmi Koc Museum entrance fee is 400 Turkish Lira for adults as of 2024.
+Discounted tickets for children and students are 200 Turkish Liras.
 The museum also sells tickets for the Submarine tour, but this section is currently out of service.
-Ticket prices were last updated on January 6, 2023.
+Information on ticket price was last updated on November 23, 2023.

 Rahmi Koc Museum opening hours are between 09:30 in the morning and 17:00 in the evening.
-On weekends, the museum can be visited until 18:00.
-It should also be noted that the museum is closed to visitors on Mondays.
-Information on visiting hours was last updated on January 6, 2023.
+On weekends, the museum can be visited between 10:00 and 18:00.
+The museum is closed to visitors on Mondays.
+Information on visiting hours was last updated on November 23, 2023.

 Visiting times of the museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of The Museum and review the latest situation.

 Rahmi Koc Museum is located very close to Taksim Square and Sultanahmet, which are the tourist centers of Istanbul.